Ender108/Morning-Star/README.md

  1. Open Wabbajack and click `Browse lists`
  2. Pick the **Skyrim Special Edition** option from the game filter drop-down box (or use the search bar to find the modlist).
- 3. Press the download arrow on the Apostasy UI card and wait for it to download
+ 3. Press the download arrow on the Morning Star UI card and wait for it to download
  4. Set the `Installation Location` to a folder such as `C:\Morning Star`.
     > - **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**
     > - The `Downloads Location` does not need to be on an SSD, but it makes installing faster.
 You can set this location to an HDD for the sake of saving space.